realashleybailey/in-app-payments-ios-swiftui/README.md

 # Installation/Setup

-The preferred way of installing is via the [Swift Package Manager](https://swift.org/package-manager/).

 ## Install Square InAppPaymentsSDK Frameworks
 >YOU MUST INSTALL THE FRAMWORKS FOR THis PACKAGE TO WORK
 1. Download and unzip the latest SquareInAppPaymentsSDK.zip artifact from the [Square In-App Payments Github repository release list](https://github.com/square/in-app-payments-ios/releases).